nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-add-ons/nuxeo-enhanced-viewer.md

 Please follow the [ARender configuration guide](https://arender.io/doc/current4/documentation/hmi/index-hmi.html) for more information about available properties and style.

 {{#> callout type='info' heading='Properties as environment variables'}}
 UI properties can also be customized through environment variables.
-You need to capitalize all letters in the key, and to replace `.` by `_`, and prefix it with `ARENDER_`.
+You need to capitalize all letters in the key, and to replace `.` by `_`, and prefix it with `ARENDER_`.</br>
 For instance, `topPanel.widgets.beanNames` will become `ARENDER_TOPPANEL_WIDGETS_BEANNAMES`.
 {{/callout}}

 ## Supported File Formats